 By the time you distribute your survey, you should have a plan for how you will analyze and report the results of your survey.
 You will want to have a good sense of your intended audience, the data you would like to share with this audience, and the format in which you will disseminate the results.
 These decisions may be a factor in whether you need IRB review.
 For more information about this, please consult the IRB website.

 For many users, the reports that Qualtrics generates may be adequate for descriptive analyses.
-Under the View Results tab, there is an option to View Reports.
-Each survey has a report, called Initial Report, that displays the results of the survey in real time.
+Reports can be viewed by selecting the View Reports button on the Projects screen or, when you are working on your project, by selecting Reports at the top of the screen.
+Each survey has a report, called Default Report, that displays the results of the survey in real time.
 It is easy to manipulate these results and export the report in a variety of file formats (i.e., Word, Excel, PowerPoint, PDF).
 For more information about the Qualtrics reporting feature, visit this link.

-If you need a more robust analysis, it is easy to export your raw data to Excel or SPSS by clicking on the Download Data option under the View Results tab.
+If you need a more robust analysis, it is easy to export your raw data to Excel or SPSS by selecting the Data & Analysis tab and clicking on the Export & Import button.